laupromxy-sudo/Swiftresume.io/README.md

 | **PDF Reader** | [PDF.js](https://github.com/mozilla/pdf.js) | PDF.js reads content from PDF files and is used by the resume parser at its first step to read a resume PDF’s content. |
 | **PDF Renderer** | [React-pdf](https://github.com/diegomura/react-pdf) | React-pdf creates PDF files and is used by the resume builder to create a downloadable PDF file. |

-## 📁 Project Structure
+## 🗂️ Project Structure

-OpenResume is created with the NextJS web framework and follows its project structure.
+SwiftResume.io is created with the NextJS web framework and follows its project structure.
 The source code can be found in `src/app`.
 There are a total of 4 page routes as shown in the table below.
 (Code path is relative to `src/app`)

 | <div style="width:115px">**Page Route**</div> | **Code Path** | **Description** |
 |---|---|---|